 Dust Mask

 Fine debris is a simple fact of life with the saws you're going to be using to cut the laminate planks.
-Having a dust mask is essential to ensure you don't breathe any harmful materials in.
+Having a dust mask is essential to ensure you don't breathe in harmful materials.

 Earmuffs